boaloysius/boaloysius.github.io/python_for_datascience/a.md

-hello everyone this is orders from ATO

-Rekha and in today's session we are

-going to focus on num py module

-available in Python so let us move

-forward and have a look at the agenda

-for today first we'll see what is numpy

-then we are going to compare it with

-list and we'll see why it is better than

-list then we are going to see various

-operations that we can perform with

-numpy arrays and there are certain

-special functions as well that we are

-going to focus on later in the session

-so are we all clear with the agenda

-timely give me a quick confirmation by

-writing down in the chat box Devon says

-e square so dusty on Johnny says move

-forward bases go on Lavinia Jason are

-you see Dorothy near or at fine guys so

-I've got a confirmation from almost
+Hello world, in this blog we are going to peek into Numpy module available in Python.
+Let us move forward and have a look at the agenda.
+First we'll see what is Numpy, then we are going to compare it with list and we'll see why it is better than list then we are going to see various operations that we can perform with numpy arrays and there are certain special functions as well that we are going to focus on later in the session.

-everyone so let us move forward and

-understand what exactly is an umpire so

-what is numpy number is basically a
+Let us move forward and understand what exactly is an umpire so what is numpy number is basically a

 module or you can say a library that is